Tyler Shields: Filmmaking

 On December 15, 2014, Shields' script The Wild Ones was featured in the Black List, an annual list of the most well-liked unproduced screenplays.
 Shields directed the 2015 action thriller film Final Girl, which starred Abigail Breslin.

+On April 14, 2025, Shields released at Lincoln Square Chapter 51, reported to be the first film to use all major motion picture film format in existence.